themesberg/flowbite-svelte/src/routes/docs/components/table.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'Table, TableBody, TableBodyCell, TableBodyRow, TableHead, TableHeadCell, TableSearch'
 </script>

 The table component represents a set of structured elements made up of rows and columns as table cells that can be used to show data sets to your website users.